 All international students are required to hold a valid Student's Pass issued by the Singapore Immigration and Checkpoints Authority (ICA) throughout the duration of their studies.
-More information is available at the Student Information and Resources webpage under the section Student Pass Information (for International Students).
+More information is available at the Student Information and Resources under Administrative Services (Non-Academic).